Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Introduction

 The speedup promised by quantum computing has drawn intense attention over the last few decades.
 Quantum algorithms are explored for problems in various research fields including cryptography \cite{shor1999polynomial}, linear systems of equations \cite{PhysRevLett.103.150502}, optimisation \cite{hogg2000quantum} and computational chemistry \cite{RevModPhys.92.015003}, among others.
 In these studies, algorithms usually start by assuming the ability, often granted by an `oracle', to encode some function value $f(x)$ related to $\ket{x}$ into a quantum state.
 Efficient implementation of such oracles is extensively studied in the context of e.g. state preparation.

 In this work, we study the common task of encoding a function value into phase, i.e.

-and we propose an efficient circuit implementation for it.
+and we propose an efficient circuit implementation for this type of oracle.
 With the addition of a few Clifford gates, one instead obtains a variant which implements

 For either case, we use classical pre-computation to make a piecewise approximation of the function $f(x)$, avoiding expensive arithmetic.
-By combining fan-out techniques with a repeat-until-success scheme, the circuit depth can be as low as $O(\log n)$ for an $n$-qubit input register.
+By combining fan-out techniques with a repeat-until-success scheme, the circuit depth can be as low as $O(\log_2 {n})$ for an $n$-qubit input register.
 We also employ `catalyst towers' to moderate the high demand on magic states, which is a common problem for conventional methods.

-Our approach is beneficial for well-behaved functional forms and is particularly beneficial when the circuit is used as a repeatedly applied subroutine, e.g. time evolution, amplitude amplification, etc. We consider and explicitly present example resource estimates for three such applications.
+Our approach is beneficial for well-behaved functional forms and is particularly beneficial when the circuit is used as a repeatedly applied subroutine, such as time evolution, amplitude amplification, etc. A good example is the $1/r$ Coulomb potential.
+It has a simple functional form while being crucial to quantum chemistry simulations, which is one of the three application examples we present.
+Conversely, there are of course certain functions that are impractical for piecewise approximation (see \cref{appx:heuristic}), for example certain oscillatory functions used to benchmark optimization algorithms, e.g. the Ackley function \cite{ackley2012connectionist}.

-Our focus is on minimising depth while maintaining an efficient use of resources such as magic states; to achieve this, we allow ourselves to increase the number of qubits that are concurrently active; essentially, a space-time tradeoff.
+Our focus is on minimising depth while maintaining an efficient use of resources such as magic states; to achieve this, we allow ourselves to increase the number of qubits that are concurrently active; essentially, a space-time trade-off.
 Consequently, the methods may be particularly relevant to quantum computing platforms where there is the hope of large numbers of qubits, such as silicon spin chip-based devices~\cite{siPlatform}.
 For optimisation against other priorities, we point readers toward the complementary discussion in \cite{huangApproximateRealtimeEvolution2024}, which compares methods of applying a phase focusing on minimal-width implementations.

+Historically, the word `oracle' has been widely used in quantum algorithms studies (as early as e.g. Shor's algorithm \cite{shor1999polynomial} and Grover's algorithm \cite{grover1996fast}) to describe the black box which gives access to some function $f(x)$.
+Thus, in the context of algorithmic complexity, its construction details are irrelevant.
+Since this work discusses the exact implementations, we narrow down the definition of `oracle': a circuit that encodes some function $f(x)$ into a quantum state, and $f(x)$ must be known so that it can be approximated in a piecewise fashion.
+This then excludes the functions in e.g. Shor's algorithm and Grover's algorithm, simply because knowing the relevant functions would directly solve the problem.

 The rest of the paper is organised as follows: in \cref{sec:prior} we discuss the prior work.
 The main implementation is explained in \cref{sec:parallelising}, followed by the options for the key part of our implementation in \cref{sec:options}, in which we introduce the catalyst towers.
 The cost analysis for different options can be found in \cref{sec:cost}.
 In \cref{sec:examples}, we provide three example applications which can benefit from our work, namely financial derivatives pricing, quantum chemistry and quantum simulation.